nfriedly/Coin-Allocator/readme.md

 Taking the lessons from [The Intelligent Asset Allocator](http://www.amazon.com/gp/product/0071362363/ref=as_li_ss_il?ie=UTF8&camp=1789&creative=390957&creativeASIN=0071362363&linkCode=as2&tag=nfriedly-20) and applying them to BitCoin and friends via [Cryptsy](https://www.cryptsy.com/users/register?refid=154285).

-Currently just reviews your balances and suggests a new allocation and a naive set of trades to get there.
-I plan optimizing the trades to reduce the fees and take advantage of any arbitrage opportunities, and then give the option to automatically rebalance using the optimized trades.
+Takes your target allocation* and your current balances and suggests a set of trades to rebalance while optimizing for lowest fees and number of trades.
+Then, optionally, executes those trades for you.

+* Currently, only equal allocations are supported.
+Arbitrary percentages will be supported soon.

 Setup
 -----